 - the person objects to the restrictions, or is very happy in the care home or hospital.

-The authorisation of a deprivation of liberty will only be made if it can be shown that it is necessary and in the person's best interests.
+A deprivation of liberty will only be authorised if it can be shown that it is necessary, proportionate, and in the person's best interests.
 This will be decided following an assessment by specially trained staff.

 It is the responsibility of hospitals and care homes to contact us if they have concerns and need an authorised deprivation of liberty.